Create and send beautiful email campaigns & newsletters

 In order to ace your email marketing, first master email deliverability!

-After that, you can start curating subject lines, figure out A/B testing, find out different email campaigns to cover customer journey, learn email automation, and so on!
+After that, you can start curating subject lines, figure out A/B testing, find out different email campaigns to cover customer journey, learn email automation funnel, and so on!

 And with email marketing tools like BayEngage, you will never have to worry about finding ways to increase your email deliverability.
 BayEngage makes it a given.
 It ensures that emails always end up in the primary inbox.
-So, you haven’t created an account with BayEngage, go ahead and give the 14-day Free trial a chance and explore its features!
+Also, users who switched to BayEngage from other email marketing tools like Mailchimp saw an email deliverability rate of 99.34%.
+This makes BayEngage the best Mailchimp alternative.
+So, if you haven’t created an account with BayEngage, go ahead and give the 14-day Free trial a chance and explore its features!

 14-DAY FREE TRIAL